matheusheck/multiplayer_game/README.md

 A multiplayer game using LiveView and Tailwind written in Elixir with Phoenix to connect mutiple players at same game.

-It is a repository started to think of separations of concerns in modern functional programming.
+This repository started to think of separations of concerns in modern functional programming.
 It was also a Hook investigation.
 This version got rid of `<canvas>` tag to use modern Liveview.
 This is a study repo and long term wip!
+Slowly but always improving.

 ## How to play

-This game is a simple game where you are a rat 🐭 running for your food!
+The game is a simple game where you are a rat 🐭 running for your food!
 Get it before your opponets, the ants 🐜.

 ## How to run it locally